 2. A brace to offload the patellar tendon

-A patellar tendon brace is designed to apply pressure to the patellar tendon.
+A patellar tendon brace applies pressure to the patellar tendon.
 This reduces the tension at the end of the patellar tendon.

 Here is a commonly available patellar tendon strap and the Donjoy Reaction knee brace, which can help both PFPS and patellar tendinitis.

 At Kintec, we carry a wide variety of braces and supports for conditions related to the patella – including PFPS and patellar tendinitis.